distribusion/retailer_api_documentation/source/includes/_bookings.md

             "attributes": {
                 "code": "FARE-1",
                 "name": "Standard",
-                "iata_category": null
+                "iata_category": null,
+                "journey_type": "single"
             },
             "relationships": {
                 "fare_features": {
-                    "data": [{
+                    "data": [
+                        {
-               "id": "amendable",
+                            "id": "ACON",
                             "type": "fare_features"
                         },
                         {
-               "id": "not cancellable",
+                            "id": "TOIL",
                             "type": "fare_features"
-            }]
+                        },
+                        {
+                            "id": "ALRO",
+                            "type": "fare_features"
+                        },
+                        {
+                            "id": "NREF",
+                            "type": "fare_features"
+                        },
+                        {
+                            "id": "AMEN",
+                            "type": "fare_features"
+                        },
+                        {
+                            "id": "WIFI",
+                            "type": "fare_features"
+                        },
+                        {
+                            "id": "MSYS",
+                            "type": "fare_features"
+                        },
+                        {
+                            "id": "UCHA",
+                            "type": "fare_features"
+                        },
+                        {
+                            "id": "AAFO",
+                            "type": "fare_features"
+                        },
+                        {
+                            "id": "BLUG",
+                            "type": "fare_features"
+                        },
+                        {
+                            "id": "AAFR",
+                            "type": "fare_features"
                         }
+                    ]
                 }
             }
+        },
+        {
+            "id": "ACON",
+            "type": "fare_features",
+            "attributes": {
+                "code": "ACON",
+                "name": "Air Conditioning",
+                "description": "The bus has a cooling ventilation."
+            }
+        },
+        {
+            "id": "TOIL",
+            "type": "fare_features",
+            "attributes": {
+                "code": "TOIL",
+                "name": "Toilet",
+                "description": "A toilet is available on board."
+            }
+        },
+        {
+            "id": "ALRO",
+            "type": "fare_features",
+            "attributes": {
+                "code": "ALRO",
+                "name": "Additional Leg Room",
+                "description": "The seat has additional leg space."
+            }
+        },
+        {
+            "id": "NREF",
+            "type": "fare_features",
+            "attributes": {
+                "code": "NREF",
+                "name": "Non-refundable ",
+                "description": "The ticket cannot be refunded."
+            }
+        },
+        {
+            "id": "AMEN",
+            "type": "fare_features",
+            "attributes": {
+                "code": "AMEN",
+                "name": "Amendable",
+                "description": "The ticket is amendable.
+Please contact the carrier for further steps.
+A £5 amendment fee is applicable. "
+            }
+        },
+        {
+            "id": "WIFI",
+            "type": "fare_features",
+            "attributes": {
+                "code": "WIFI",
+                "name": "Wifi",
+                "description": "Free wifi is available on board."
+            }
+        },
+        {
+            "id": "MSYS",
+            "type": "fare_features",
+            "attributes": {
+                "code": "MSYS",
+                "name": "Media System",
+                "description": "Free-of-charge infotainment system VUER.
+Travellers can download the VUER app, which allows them to stream films and TV shows on their own phone or tablet."
+            }
+        },
+        {
+            "id": "UCHA",
+            "type": "fare_features",
+            "attributes": {
+                "code": "UCHA",
+                "name": "USB charger",
+                "description": "USB plug is available at each seat. " }
+        },
+        {
+            "id": "AAFO",
+            "type": "fare_features",
+            "attributes": {
+                "code": "AAFO",
+                "name": "Accessible area for bicycles",
+                "description": "Bicycles are allowed on board as long as they are designed to fold in half by means of a special link in the main frame and are carried in a proper protective carrying case.
+A passenger has to pay an extra fee for a bike."
+            }
+        },
+        {
+            "id": "BLUG",
+            "type": "fare_features",
+            "attributes": {
+                "code": "BLUG",
+                "name": "Bulky Luggage",
+                "description": "Folding pushchairs/buggies will be carried free of charge in the hold, in addition to the standard luggage allowance.
+Except this National Express will accept bulky luggage for an extra charge."
+            }
+        },
+        {
+            "id": "AAFR",
+            "type": "fare_features",
+            "attributes": {
+                "code": "AAFR",
+                "name": "Accessible area for wheelchairs",
+                "description": "Fully collapsible wheelchairs and fully collapsible pushchairs may be stowed free of charge.
+Passenger have to contact bus operator 36 hours before the departure."
+            }
+        }
     ]
 }
 ```

 Use this endpoint to conduct bookings.
 Bookings created in this way are the basis for invoicing.
 The endpoint currently supports one-way bookings only.
 It will also send out booking e-mails to customers.
-E-Mails are blocked on demo, so feel free to conduct tests bookings on our demo server (api-demo.distribusion.com).
+E-Mails are blocked on demo, so feel free to conduct test bookings on our demo server (api-demo.distribusion.com).

 Note: we currently support EUR, USD, GBP and CHF currencies.